Zaczero/starlette-compress/README.md

 ### FastAPI

-starlette-compress is compatible with FastAPI.
+You can use starlette-compress with [FastAPI](https://fastapi.tiangolo.com) too:

 ```py
 from fastapi import FastAPI